toggledbits/lexpjs/README.md

 # lexpjs

-lexpjs is a Lightweight EXPression parser and evaluator for JavaScript.
+*lexpjs* is a Lightweight EXPression parser and evaluator for JavaScript.
+It is intended to be functional replacement for the use of `eval()`, which can present significant security issues.

-Lexpjs supports simple mathemtical expressions for addition, subtraction, multiplication, division, modulus, bitwise operations, and logical operations.
+*lexpjs* supports simple mathemtical expressions for addition, subtraction, multiplication, division, modulus, bitwise operations, and logical operations.
 It has a small library of built-in functions (abs, cos, sin, floor, ceil, round, etc.).
+The syntax is common "infix" expression notation, very similar to JavaScript itself.

-Through a passed-in context table, lexpjs supports named variables, and custom functions.
+Through a passed-in context table, *lexpjs* supports named variables, and custom functions.
 See the documentation below for how to implement these.

-Lexpjs is offered under GPL 3.0.
+*lexpjs* is offered under GPL 3.0.

 ## Known Issues ##